Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Abstract

 \section{Abstract}

-Bayesian experimental design (BED) provides a principled framework for optimizing data collection, but existing approaches do not apply to crucial real-world settings such as dynamical systems with partial observability, where only noisy and incomplete observations are available.
-These systems are naturally modeled as state-space models (SSMs), where latent states mediate the link between parameters and data, making the likelihood---and thus information-theoretic objectives like the expected information gain (EIG)---intractable.
-In addition, the dynamical nature of the system requires online algorithms that update posterior distributions and select designs sequentially in a computationally efficient manner.
+Bayesian experimental design (BED) provides a principled framework for optimizing data collection by choosing experiments that are maximally informative about unknown parameters.
+However, existing methods cannot deal with the joint challenge of (a) \emph{partially observable dynamical systems}, where only noisy and incomplete observations are available, and (b) \emph{fully online inference}, which updates posterior distributions and selects designs sequentially in a computationally efficient manner.
+Under partial observability, dynamical systems are naturally modeled as state-space models (SSMs), where latent states mediate the link between parameters and data, making the likelihood---and thus information-theoretic objectives like the expected information gain (EIG)---intractable.
 We address these challenges by deriving new estimators of the EIG and its gradient that explicitly marginalize latent states, enabling scalable stochastic optimization in nonlinear SSMs.
-Our approach leverages nested particle filters (NPFs) for efficient online inference with convergence guarantees.
-Applications to realistic models, such as the susceptible–infected–recovered (SIR) and a moving source location task, show that our framework successfully handles both partial observability and online computation.
+Our approach leverages nested particle filters for efficient online state-parameter inference with convergence guarantees.
+Applications to realistic models, such as the susceptible–infectious–recovered (SIR) and a moving source location task, show that our method successfully handles both partial observability and online inference.

-\section{INTRODUCTION}
+\section{Introduction}

 Designing experiments that yield maximally informative data is a fundamental problem across science and engineering.
 The ability to guide data collection efficiently can accelerate learning in diverse domains, including material discovery \citep{lei2021bayesian,lookman2019active}, DNA sequencing \citep{weilguny2023dynamic}, sensor networks \citep{wu2023offline}, and drug discovery \citep{lyu2019ultra}.
 Formally, given a known model structure, let $\btheta$ represent the parameters of interest and $\bxi$ the design chosen for the experiment, which determines the corresponding observation $\by$.
 The objective is to select designs that maximize the information gained about $\btheta$, thereby reducing uncertainty as more data becomes available.